Img header logo

 Governance

-In FY2019, we established the TCFD Study Working Group, headed by the executive officer in charge of the environment, to identify risks and opportunities related to climate change, assess their financial impact, and consider how to respond.
-In addition to the executive officer in charge of the environment, we have also added the heads of related major departments (Finance and Corporate Planning) and the heads of the Risk Management Office as members of the TCFD Study Working Group, who all work on tackling climate-related issues as part of our management strategy.
+In FY2019, we established the TCFD Study Working Group, headed by the Chief Environmental Officer, to identify risks and opportunities related to climate change, assess their financial impact, and consider how to respond.
+In addition to the Chief Environmental Officer, we have also added the heads of related major departments (Finance and Corporate Planning) and the head of the Risk Management Office as members of the TCFD Study Working Group, who all work on tackling climate-related issues as part of our management strategy.
 The financial impact of the identified risks and opportunities is reviewed annually by the group.
 Furthermore, mitigation and adaptation measures against the identified risks, and measures for promoting opportunities will be discussed by the Environment Management Committee.
-The content of discussions held at the Environment Management Committee is supervised by the president, representative director, and CEO through the above-mentioned environmental management system.
+The content of discussions held at the Environment Management Committee is supervised by the board of directors through the above-mentioned environmental management system.

 Strategy